A.Jackson Avro Aircraft since 1908 (Putnam)

 Production:

-(Avro 523) One aircraft only, Works Order number believed 2230
+(Avro 523) One aircraft only, Works Order number believed to be 2230.
+Allocated the serial N523 after delivery to the RNAS.

 Avro 529

-In 1916 the Admiralty ordered two enlarged versions of the Pike for long range bombing duties.
+In 1916 the Admiralty ordered two enlarged versions of the Pike for long-range bombing duties.
 Unnamed and known only as the Avro 529 and 529A, they had three-bay folding wings rigged without dihedral, and although closely resembling the Pike were distinguishable from it by the rudder shape.
-That of the Pike was flat topped with a straight bottom edge to the balance portion, but those of the Avro 529s were curved with a semi-circular balance area.
+That of the Pike was flat topped with a straight bottom edge to the balance portion, but those of the Avro 529s were curved with a semicircular balance area.

 Whereas the first aircraft was built wholly in Manchester and assembled at Hamble, the second was sent there in unfinished state to make way for increased Avro 504K production at Manchester.
-The Avro 529, first flown in April 1917, was powered by uncowled 190 h.p.
-Rolls-Royce Falcons mounted at mid-gap and driving opposite handed airscrews.
-The Avro 529A, flown at Hamble in the following October, had two 230 h.p.
-Galloway-built B.H.P. engines which were fully cowled and housed in nacelles on the lower mainplane.
+The Avro 529, first flown in March 1917, was powered by uncowled 190 hp Rolls-Royce Falcons mounted at mid-gap and driving opposite handed airscrews.
+The Avro 529A, flown at Hamble in the following October, had two 230 hp Galloway-built B.H.P. engines which were fully cowled and housed in nacelles on the lower mainplane.
 Radically different installations called for two distinct types of fuel systems and in the Avro 529 petrol was carried in a 140 gallon tank in the centre fuselage.
-On the Avro 529A each nacelle carried its own 60 gallon supply with small wind-driven pumps to raise the fuel to a 10 gallon gravity tank above the engine.
+On the Avro 529A each nacelle carried its own 50 gallon supply with small wind-driven pumps to raise the fuel to a 10 gallon gravity tank above the engine.

 Lewis guns were mounted on Scarff rings over front and rear cockpits and the rear gunner was provided with emergency dual control.
 The front gunner also acted as bomb aimer and steered the pilot on to target with the aid of a Gosport speaking tube.
-On the 529A, which carried twenty 50 lb. bombs stowed nose upwards inside the fuselage between the spars of the lower wing, he was able to use a projecting prone position in the cockpit floor.
+On the 529A, which carried twenty 50 lb bombs stowed nose upwards inside the fuselage between the spars of the lower wing, he was able to use a projecting prone position in the cockpit floor.

 Apart from poor elevator control (a shortcoming of both types), the performance of the Avro 529A was very good on such low power, asymmetrical flying being particularly easy.
 Nevertheless no production contract materialised and only the prototypes were built.